glbala87/ELLA_tool/docs/technical/configuration.md

 ### Application configuration

 The main configuration of the ELLA application (excluding any data that is imported into the database, including user/user group specific settings; see [Fixtures](#fixtures)) is set in a YAML file given by the `ELLA_CONFIG` environment variable, e.g. `/config/ella_config.yml`.
 This can also be used to set defaults for various user group settings.

+In the YAML file, you may use environment variables using YAML constructors, such as `my_key: !env ENVIRONMENT_VARIABLE`, or `my_key: !env [ENVIRONMENT_VARIABLE, "default"]`.
+Custom YAML constructors available are `!env_bool`, `!env_int`, `!env_float`, and `!file` (file path relative to ELLA root folder).

 See `/example_config.yml` for examples.

 ### Fixtures

-Fixtures include any kind of data that is imported into the database.
+Fixtures include any kind of configuration data that should be imported into the database.
 If you have followed the setup described in [Data directory](/technical/production.html#data-directory), the following files are located under `/data/fixtures/`:

 File/subfolder | Configuration of ... | More info
 :--|:--|:--